 Furthermore, requesting improvements from the governments of the countries concerned through bilateral governmental consultations, and quantitatively and qualitatively expanding cooperative approaches that are acceptable to emerging countries, etc. through globally conducted seminars, training, and educational activities is also considered important.
-Within frameworks such as EPA/FTA, in the Sub-Committees on Intellectual Property and the Sub-Committee on Improvement of Business Environment, Japan is encouraging the countries concerned to strengthen measures against counterfeit products, etc. Japan also uses approaches in addition to A concrete example is an MOU of cooperation on the through EPA/FTA. strengthening of intellectual property rights protection signed between the General Department of Vietnam Customs and the Japan External Trade Organization (JETRO).
-Both parties agreed on the clauses in this MOU concerning the termination of customs procedures of products suspected of infringing intellectual property rights, and inspections, auditing measures, and mutual information sharing to suppress import/export of intellectual property rights of infringing products, for the purpose of protecting the rights of Japanese companies that have completed customs registration in Smooth enforcement of these measures at borders in Vietnam is expected in Vietnam the future.
+Within frameworks such as EPA/FTA, in the Sub-Committees on Intellectual Property and the Sub-Committee on Improvement of Business Environment, Japan is encouraging the countries concerned to strengthen measures against counterfeit products, etc. Japan also uses approaches in addition to through EPA/FTA.
+A concrete example is an MOU of cooperation on the strengthening of intellectual property rights protection signed between the General Department of Vietnam Customs and the Japan External Trade Organization (JETRO).
+Both parties agreed to share information for the purpose of protecting the rights of Japanese companies that have completed customs registration in Vietnam.
+In the past, Japanese companies often had to make authenticity assessment without enough information such as photographs of the allegedly infringing products, but if practices compliant with this MOU of cooperation become established in the future, the effectiveness of border enforcement in Viet Nam is expected to improve.